 2. Give responsibility.
-You’ve probably been watching your son’s behavior and thinking, this kid doesn’t deserve any responsibilities!
+You’ve probably been watching your son’s attitudes and behavior and thinking, this kid doesn’t deserve any responsibilities!
 But, that will backfire on you.
 Your son needs to know you expect him to become a man and he needs to be given man jobs, little by little.
 Mom, you are going to have to let him grow up and let him try new things…hard things.
 Praise him for the heavy lifting he does for you, praise him for diligence in completing a “man-sized” task, praise him for showing himself to be a workman approved.
 When he does well, give him more responsibility and also more privileges.

 3. Revoke privileges as punishment.
 Because he is beginning to have man-sized responsibilities and man-sized privileges, you now have a way to discipline your son when he has an attitude or tries to take over your authority or blatantly disrespects you.